pepstock-org/Charba-Wiki/docs/ChartPie.md

 (quoted from [Pie chart](https://en.wikipedia.org/wiki/Pie_chart) definition in Wikipedia)

-A pie chart is a circular statistical graphic, which is divided into slices to illustrate numerical proportion.
+A pie chart is a circular statistical graphic, which is divided in the slices to illustrate numerical proportion.
 In a pie chart, the arc length of each slice (and consequently its central angle and area), is proportional to the quantity it represents.

-A pie charts are divided into segments, the arc of each segment shows the proportional value of each piece of data.
+A pie charts are divided in the segments, the arc of each segment shows the proportional value of each piece of data.

 They are excellent at showing the relational proportions between data.